calculix/CalculiX-Examples/Scripts/README.md

 ## monitor.py

-This script reads the .sta and .cvg files for a given job and creates an image with two diagrams:
+This script reads the STA and CVG files for a given job and creates an image with two diagrams:

 * force residuals, displacement correction and incremental time step ,
 * step time and number of contact elements.